 (i) The deduction under this subsection is available only when the person claiming the deduction obtains a completed "Certificate of Agricultural Commodity Shipped to Interstate and Foreign Destinations" from the agricultural commodity dealer operating the interim storage facilities.

-(ii) A blank certificate can be found via the department's Internet site at http://dor.wa.gov
+(ii) A blank certificate can be found on the department's web site at dor.wa.gov

 .
 The form may also be obtained by contacting the department's telephone information center at 1- 800-647-7706

 Department of Revenue

 Olympia, WA 98504-7478

 (8) Exemption for income from persons with special transportation needs.

 provides an exemption from PUT for amounts received for providing commuter share riding or ride sharing for persons with special transportation needs in accordance with RCW 46.74.010